liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-hook-plugins/08-upgrading-portal-property-and-event-action-hooks.markdown

 # Upgrading Portal Property and Event Action Hooks [](id=upgrading-portal-property-and-event-action-hooks)

 All portal properties in Liferay Portal 6.2 that are also used in @product-ver@ can be overridden.
-Your portal property and portal event action hooks that use these properties can be upgraded to @product-ver@ following these steps:
+Portal property and portal event action hooks that use these properties can be upgraded to @product-ver@ following these steps:

 1. Adapt your code to @product-ver@'s API using [@liferay-ide@'s Code Upgrade Tool](/develop/tutorials/-/knowledge_base/7-0/adapting-to-liferay-7s-api-with-the-code-upgrade-tool).